chloroken/eve-min/README.md

 # EVE-minimizer - a client-switcher for KDE Wayland

-A client-switcher for EVE Online designed to fully-utilize the EVE client's throttling mechanics by minimizing inactive windows.
-This is a replacement for EVE-O Preview's keybound client-switch for those who check the "minimize inactive clients" button for the performance bump, but don't use the thumbnail preview function.
+A client-switcher for [EVE Online](https://www.eveonline.com/)_ designed to fully-utilize the EVE client's throttling mechanics by minimizing inactive windows.
+This is a replacement for [EVE-O Preview](https://github.com/Proopai/eve-o-preview)'s keybound client-switch for those who check the "minimize inactive clients" button for the performance bump, but don't use the thumbnail preview function.

 # Performance Increase

 Many players believe that if a window is out of focus, it's throttled.
 But, if a window is out of focus but **not minimized**, it will still consume resources.
-Without minimizing (5 clients, max graphics), I see this message when switching and use over 90% of the GPU:
+Without minimizing (5 clients, max graphics), I see this message on the in-game FPS window when switching, and use over 90% of the GPU:

 ![](https://i.imgur.com/DNjdWlJ.png)

 ![](https://i.imgur.com/WT68EQP.png)

-With minimizing (5 clients, max graphics), I see these two messages and use less than 30% of the GPU:
+With minimizing (5 clients, max graphics), I see these two messages and use less than 30% of the GPU while playing with an active client:

 ![](https://i.imgur.com/RL25rqR.png)